zinox9/sheets/cheatsheets/terminal.md

 #  Command Line Cheat Sheet

-> This Sheet Contains all the basic command prompt commands, from moving and editing files to shortcuts for using the command line, This File also has Command Line editors' commands.
+> This Sheet Contains all the basic command prompt commands, from moving and editing files to shortcuts for using the command line, This sheet also has commands list of Command Line editors.

 ---